mogita/otaku-blog/content/posts/2021-03-12-the-tracking-pixels-in-your-emails.md

 It can go very long as more and more services I use.
 And I was tracked all the way long.

 > Update 2021-03-22: It appears that many of the "Self-owned Trackers" are not owned by the business owners.
 They don't reveal the actual vendor by using the custom domain names.
-Certain tracing was done to disover the actual campaign Email sender and the tracker, which showed a certain pattern of how the custom domain names are formed.
+Certain tracing was done to discover the actual campaign Email sender and the tracker, which showed a certain pattern of how the custom domain names are formed.
 E.g. `http://url1234.mail.some-service.io` (certain parts were masked with dummy characters) points to the IP address that resolves to be in possession of SendGrid.
 Oh my they use the `http` that scatters people's information all around the web un-encrypted while relentlessly collecting them.

 ## How to avoid being tracked?